 Speaking of that holiday, if you’re looking for some old-school scares this October 31st, I can’t recommend a trio of spooky films more highly than the Apocalypse Trilogy.
 They all feature admirable dedication to Lovecraft’s ideal of a cold, uncaring universe in which humanity is of little importance, an ideal that is far more unsettling than a generic boogeyman.
 Thematically, it is perhaps the opposite of films like The Babadook (2014), a Jekyll and Hyde story where the ultimate horror lies within oneself; in Carpenter’s world, while real boogeymen may exist, their true horror is how they represent a world that does not care about us, our identity, or our free will.

 In fact, as this trilogy asserts, we may not have much identity or free will at all.
 And our reality may be far from what we think it is.

 Sleep tight, everyone.

 OVERALL TRILOGY SUMMARY & RECOMMENDATION: Stylistically diverse while thematically consistent, John Carpenter’s Apocalypse Trilogy demonstrates the horror of the end of the world far better than most post-apocalyptic scenarios or zombie-fiction could ever hope.

 — However… acting and logic-wise, The Thing, Prince of Darkness, and In the Mouth of Madness aren’t the best.
-Some aspects of each movie’s style haven’t aged particularly well.
+Aspects of each movie’s style haven’t aged well.

 —> HIGHLY RECOMMENDED